ysmservice/easyNOMP/README.md

 -------

 ### Helping give NOMP & BootNOMP new life, with some style!
 ***LeshaCat:*** _"[EasyX-Community/EasyNOMP](https://github.com/EasyX-Community/EasyNOMP) is built for the [EasyX Community](http://www.easyx.info/) & [Pool](http://easyxpool.tk/).
 EasyNOMP is based off of [1301313Y/BootNOMP](https://github.com/1301313Y/BootNOMP).
 It's focus is to add patches, bug fixes, features, and quality documentation to BootNOMP to make it easy to install.
 BootNOMP gives NOMP a sleek looking new design, and fully re-designed and re-coded user interface!
 I saw the original dev working on BootNOMP and the source code and figured I could lend a hand.
 I have plans to rework the documentation, Block Explorer, Docker source, and some various configuration options.
-I decided a hard fork would be best suited.
+I decided a soft fork would be best suited.
 If you would like to contribute, please consider looking at the parent project [1301313Y/BootNOMP](https://github.com/1301313Y/BootNOMP) and original project [foxer666/node-open-mining-portal](https://github.com/foxer666/node-open-mining-portal) first, as these two guys are the only ones who are helping get the NOMP rebirthing process started."_

 ***NOTE:*** _Want to help out?
 You can fork this repository by clicking "fork" in the top right._<br />
 ***NOTE:*** _If you submit pull requests and they are accepted, your GitHub account will be credited for the work._